Bernard Hogan-Howe: Position on ISIS supporters

 Hogan-Howe was criticised in the wake of the 2015 Sousse attacks, after a father and his young daughter paraded at Parliament Square with the flag of ISIS (ISIL).
 Hogan-Howe supported his officers after they had refused to arrest the pair, and said that carrying an ISIS flag is 'not necessarily the worst thing in the world' and should not lead to an automatic arrest.
 This was contrary to an earlier statement by the then Prime Minister, who had written that "The position is clear.
 If people are walking around with ISIL flags or trying to recruit people to their terrorist cause, they will be arrested and their materials will be seized."

 Hogan-Howe was later supported by the Mayor of London, Boris Johnson, who said that 'we live in a free country' and that he did not support the banning of iconography associated with the extremist group.

 Staff confidence in senior leadership of the Metropolitan Police

-In 2014, an internal staff survey was conducted.
+In 2014, a Metropolitan Police internal staff survey was conducted.
 In response to the question "I have confidence in the leadership provided by the senior leaders in the Met" only 1 in 5 respondents agreed, whilst 3 in 5 disagreed with this statement.